How to Choose Your First Solo Trip Over 40

 Everyone has great suggestions on ‘the best place to travel solo first’, but only you know you.
 Now that you’ve gone through this blog post, I’m certain you’ll have narrowed your choices down to but a few or picked one already.

-If you still need some recommendations, check out my Solo Destination Travel Guides.
-All of these are great locations to travel solo to for the first time as long as they meet your specifications.
+If you still need some recommendations, check out my travel guides.
+All of these are great locations for your first solo trip over 40 as long as they meet your specifications, too.

 Let Me Hear From You